Chlamydia is an infection. It is caused by the bacteria Chlamydia trachomatis. It is most often spread through sexual contact.

-Both males and females may have chlamydia without having any symptoms.
+Both males and females may have chlamydia.
+However, they may not have any symptoms.
 As a result, you may become infected or pass the infection to your partner without knowing it.

 You are more likely to become infected with chlamydia if you: